thinkphp/sieve-of-eratosthenes/Docs/Number.toEratosthenes.md

 Number method: toEratosthenes {#Number: toEratosthenes}
 -----------------------------------------------------

-The method, using sieve of Eratosthenes, identifies all prime numbers up to a given number.
+The method, using sieve of Eratosthenes, identifies all prime numbers up to a given number n.

 ### Syntax: